I Want You Back (Bananarama song): Music video

-The accompanying music video for "I Want You Back" featured the group performing the song in various scenarios.
+The music video for "I Want You Back" featured the group performing the song in various scenarios.
 One has the three girls performing a choreographed dance routine before the camera.
 Another has them acting silly, dancing spontaneously, and humorously fighting for screen time.
 Another scenario features the girls performing their dance routine dressed in silver gowns, wigs and skin darkening makeup as The Supremes.
 These scenes are interspersed with go-go boys dancing with wigs or in cages clad only in briefs and glow-in-the-dark body paint.
 An alternative version exists with a scenario of the girls in long wigs replacing the choreographed dance routine scenes.
 Both videos were directed by Andy Morahan.